Marcos14Almeida/my_music_analysis/README.md

 ## Project Description

 Analysis of my songs filtering the data using Python.
-Obtaining genres from the Last.fm API and vizualing the results using Gephi, Tableau.
+Obtaining genres from the Last.fm API and visualization of the results using Gephi, Tableau.

 ## How to use it